portalkeeper/Portalpress/source/_posts/2013-05-09-the-shindig.markdown

 image : /img/about-turquoise.jpg
 post_type: text
 meta_description:
-story_intro: "I'm going off the grid tomorrow for a little party.
+story_intro: "<strong>I'M GOING OFF</strong> the grid tomorrow for a little party.
 Actually, a pretty big party."
 ---
 My friends are throwing it, and I'm helping out in a few ways.
 I don't want to talk too much about it, but I'll say this: It's shaping up to be pretty aesthetically significant.